dps923/winter2020/graded-work/assign3.md

 If you want to add other editable properties (e.g. cat name, weight), go ahead and do so.

-Now, in the data model classes source code, write another class that includes the editable properties, AND the `_id` property (which is a `String`).
+Now, in the data model classes source code, write another class that includes ony the editable properties, AND the `_id` property (which is a `String`).
 (When we send a PUT request to a web API, we *must* send the identifier in the body of the request.)

+> It is completely normal to write a custom class for each kind of interaction with a web API.
+> Therefore, do not hesitate to write custom classes.

+On the scene, add UI controls that enable editing.
+(Tip - you can copy-paste some from the "add item" scene.)
+Also, add an Image View to display the existing photo, and a button that (soon) will enable the selection of a new photo.

 At this point, write the essential code.
 During your work, test frequently and incrementally, by ensuring the data to-and-from the UI is what you expect.
 In the "save" method, you can just `print` or `dump` the contents to check your progress.
-Add the web API request handling after you test the essentials.
+Add the photo fetch and web API request handling after you test the essentials.

 Here is a short video clip (which you can view in the Safari browser) that shows this progress: